 Capstone Requirement: Most programs require a research project or industry internship in the final semester

-This structure gives international students exposure to both core biotech subjects and industry applications—ideal for those planning to pursue higher studies or jobs after BSc in Biotechnology abroad.
+This structure gives international students exposure to both core biotech subjects and industry applications that is deal for those planning to pursue higher studies or jobs after BSc in Biotechnology abroad.

 Intake Months and Deadlines for BSc in Biotechnology Abroad